 The Canadian Multiple Sclerosis Monitoring System (CMSMS) began in April 2011 through collaboration with an extensive network of experts, including

-Beginning in September 2012, the CMSMS was ready to receive data.
+Since September 2012, the CMSMS has been ready to receive data

 Key reports and analyses

 Treatment of End-Stage Organ Failure in Canada, 2002 to 2011 draws on data from CIHI’s Canadian Organ Replacement Register (CORR).
 The report examines dialysis, transplantation and organ-donation characteristics and trends in Canada during that period.

 Based on a MicroStrategy reporting application that allows users to manipulate data on hospital discharges due to trauma within set parameters.
 They include 12 available tables.

 Web-based data submission tool, which allows those participating in the Canadian Joint Replacement Registry to enter and submit data.
 The tool also allows users to run statistical and summary reports in real time.

 Secure and fast access to submission reports for the Continuing Care Reporting System (CCRS), the Home Care Reporting System (HCRS) and the National Rehabilitation Reporting System (NRS).